The Pandoras: Reunions

-The surviving members of Pierce's Pandoras, Vammen, Basset, Burton, and Kaplan planned to perform at a tribute concert for Kim Shattuck at the El Rey Theater in Los Angeles in 2020.
+On October 2, 2019, bassist/vocalist/guitarist Kim Shattuck died at the age of 56 due to complications from ALS.
+The surviving members of Pierce's Pandoras — Vammen, Basset, Burton, and Kaplan — planned to perform at a tribute concert for Shattuck at the El Rey Theater in Los Angeles in 2020.
 However, the show was cancelled due to COVID-19 restrictions.